01 of 10

 Buying Lumber to Build a Portable Raised Bed

-Elsewhere, I show you how to build raised beds in a... somewhat more conventional style.
+Elsewhere, we show you how to build raised beds in a... somewhat more conventional style.

 Measurements and Buying Lumber for the Raised Bed

 The raised bed in this project stands 3' tall.
 But much of that height comes from the supporting legs.
 The planting bed itself has a depth of 14".
 The raised bed is 5' long x 19 1/4 wide.